EmanuelGustafzon/Milestone-project-1-music-lessons/README.md

    - Optimizing the photos for loading time on mobile devices.
 As the webiste is loading the desktop view first the photo in the apply page needed to be smaller on smaller screens to load faster.

 - To implement
-  - Make the application form work in the backend.
+  - Make the application form work in the backend and add a thankyou page.

   ## Deployment

   This site was depolyed to Github pages.
 The steps of deployment was following.

+- I used gitpod to code the webiste and by using the terminal and the commands, git add ., git commit -m"" and git push I cloud get the files into GitHub.
-- First of all I opened the right Repository in my GitHub account.
+- In my GitHub account I cloud deploy the website by first of all open the right repositry.
-- Then I opened settings.
+- In the repositry I opened settings.
 - From settings I went into pages.
 - I changed the source branch to "Main".
-- Then I pressed save and the URL were created.
+- Then I pressed save and the URL were created and website deployed.

   ## Credits